2314772/CS220AU-DP/assessement.md

 | 2.2       |     |     |     |  o  |     |
 | 3.1       |     |     |     |  o  |     |

+I think I have effectively communicated my messages relating to the existential risk of COVID-19, personality types, and the influence these have on our digital identity, mental health and online presence.
+I used multiple visual aids to entice the reader, as well as support the points I was making.
+For example, bar graphs with data from studies I have spoken about.
+I opened with a hooking set of questions to create a starting point for the reader to think about for themselves.
+I also finished with a question-provoking statement for the reader – and so creating a cyclical structure.

+I spent a lot of time researching my topic and finding research articles and academic papers to support my thesis statement; I think this is quite evident as my log demonstrates a clear commitment to this project and a consistency too.
+Following further guidance, I went back to my portfolio to refine my assignment and make any necessary adjustment.
+On the index file I sorted out all my references so that they were all in the same formatting and style (APA 7th).
+I also went back over my article to check spelling and grammar, and made minor tweaks (ie. covid-19 to COVID-19).
+Overall, I think it is a relatively good essay focusing on the relationship and connections between COVID-19 and individuals’ digital identities, and going into depth surrounding my research question.

 ## Peer-assessment
 Another student in my group provided feedback on my work as follows: